American football rules: Coin toss

 The loser of the toss gets the remaining option.
+Typically, if the winner of the toss defers, the loser will choose to receive the ball first.

-At the start of the second half, the team that did not choose first (either because they deferred their choice or because they lost the toss) gets the first choice of options.
+At the start of the second half, the team that did not choose first (either because they deferred their choice or lost the toss) gets the first choice of options.

-According to USA Today, in college games, the team that wins the toss defers their choice to the start of the second half over 90% of the time.
+In college games, the team that wins the toss defers their choice to the start of the second half over 90% of the time.

-If a game goes to overtime, a coin toss is held before the start of overtime, but tosses are not held before the start of subsequent overtime periods.
-In college, for example, the loser of the toss to start overtime has the first choice in the second overtime period.
-The choices available to the captains in overtime vary among the NFL, college, and various states' high school rules.
+If a game goes to overtime, a coin toss is held before the start of the first overtime period but not subsequent overtime periods.
+In college, for example, the loser of the coin toss to start overtime has the first choice in the second overtime period.
+The choices available to the captains in overtime vary according to the NFL, college, and various states' high school rules.

-In high school, the coin toss may be held between the captains or coaches earlier before the start of the game.
-At three minutes before kickoff, the captains meet for a simulated coin toss, where the referee announces the results of the earlier toss.
+In high school, the coin toss may be held earlier before the start of the game between the captains or coaches.
+Three minutes before kickoff, the captains meet for a simulated coin toss, and the referee announces the results of the earlier toss.

 XFL

 The original incarnation of the XFL did not implement a coin toss; instead, an event took place called the "opening scramble", in which one player from each team fought to recover a football 20 yards away to determine possession.
 Both players lined up side-by-side on one of the 30-yard lines, with the ball being placed at the 50-yard line.
-At the whistle, the two players would run toward the ball and attempt to gain possession; whichever player gained possession first was allowed to choose possession (as if he had won a coin toss in other leagues).
+At the whistle, the two players would run toward the ball and attempt to gain possession.
+Whichever player gained possession first was allowed to choose possession (as if he had won a coin toss in other leagues).

-The XFL's current incarnation also does not feature coin tosses.
-Instead, the home team is given the option to kick off, receive, select a goal, or defer to the second half.
-In the event of overtime, the visiting team is given the choice of going first or second or selecting which end zone to attack (with the home team getting the other choice).
+The XFL's second incarnation also did not feature coin tosses.
+Instead, the home team was given the option to kick off, receive, select a goal, or defer to the second half.
+In the event of overtime, the visiting team was given the choice of going first or second or selecting which end zone to attack (with the home team getting the other choice).